mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 ## Changelog

+### 0.4.0
+* Using library version 0.8.1
+* Added symbols to the command select box
+* Added some events (e.g. DusterRemind, WaterBoxMoppingType, WaterBoxScrubbingType, CleanCount)
+* Some further improvements and fixes

 ### 0.3.17
 * Using the latest library version (beta)
-* Add commands for Auto-Boost Suction and Clean Preference
+* Added commands for Auto-Boost Suction and Clean Preference
 * Corrected some labels for commands in the German version
 * Some further improvements and fixes